 However, proving fault and pursuing a claim is a complex and exhaustive legal process.
 By working with a tenacious and experienced attorney, you could have help with each step.

-To schedule a consultation, call Buckfire Law today.
+To schedule a consultation, call The Buckfire Law Firm today.
 We charge no fees unless you win a settlement!

 (Main)